kafka-schema-reg-mcp-demos/demo-docs/getting-started.md

 "Check what registries are available"
 ```

-**🎉 Success!** You now have AI-powered schema management with Claude Desktop.
+**🎉 Success!** You now have AI-powered schema management with your preferred development environment.

 ---